3 Cornerstones of Visitor-Centric Marketing Strategy

-by Dave Langran, Technical Director, Gateway Ticketing Systems, London Office
+by Dave Langran, Museums Principal, Gateway Ticketing Systems, London Office

 There is a lot of talk in the attraction industry about becoming more “customer centric” – putting the visitor at the heart of your attraction’s thinking and practice.
 It’s good advice and an effective approach to delivering positive guest experiences, driving loyalty and maximizing profits.

 The challenge, however, is that while the concept of customer centricity is simple to state, it is much harder to put into practise.
 What steps can your marketing team take to ensure the best approach when communicating with visitors?

 The trick is to deliver the right message to the right people at the right time.
 By telling visitors what they want to hear, when they want to hear it, you ensure they will value your communications and respond in ways that reinforce the relationship.

 Even though putting such a communication strategy into action is harder than it seems, it can be done.
 And the strategy is incredibly effective when executed correctly.